shiwaforce/poco/README.rst

 -----------------------------------

 If you haven't an own home directory but your actual directory contains an poco.yml, you can use the same commands.

 The "catalog" and "catalog config" commands will not works this way.

-You can change docker container's names, If you use <project> parameters.
+You can change docker container's names, If you use <project> parameter.

 Home directory
 --------------